JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Perforce

-Clean checkout will be enforced in builds with Stream\-based and Client\-based Perforce VCS Roots.
+Clean checkout will be enforced in builds with Stream-based and Client-based Perforce VCS Roots.

 ### Subversion

-Starting from TeamCity 10, TeamCity does not accept by default connections to SVN servers accessed by https:// protocol with non\-trusted server SSL certificate.
-To enable access with such certificates, you should either import the certificate to server JVM keychain, or enable VCS Root option "__Accept non\-trusted SSL certificate__" (Enable non\-trusted SSL certificate in 10.0)  ([issue](https://youtrack.jetbrains.com/issue/TW-45592)).
+Starting from TeamCity 10, TeamCity does not accept by default connections to SVN servers accessed by https:// protocol with non-trusted server SSL certificate.
+To enable access with such certificates, you should either import the certificate to server JVM keychain, or enable VCS Root option "__Accept non-trusted SSL certificate__" (Enable non-trusted SSL certificate in 10.0) ([issue](https://youtrack.jetbrains.com/issue/TW-45592)).

 ### Bundled Tools Updates
 {id="bundled-tools-updates-11"}